How to Take Photos like Photographer Ansel Adams

 Ansel Adams was born on February 20, 1902 in San Francisco, California.
 Growing up he would spend time in the sand dunes next to his home and loved walking around in nature.
 His father enjoyed the works of Ralph Waldo Emerson and passed on Emerson’s thoughts about the human responsibility to care for nature to young Ansel.

 His father tutored him and sought out experiences for Ansel to grow.
 Ansel’s first exposure to art was in 1915 when his dad gifted him a year-long pass to the Panama Pacific Exposition.
 Almost a year later Ansel would be sick in bed reading James Mason Hutchings,' In the Heart of the Sierras.
-This book stirred a sense of wonder in Ansel and led him to convince his parents to vacation in Yosemite National Park.
-It was on this trip that Ansel would capture images of the mountain ranges and peaks on his Kodak Brownie Camera for the first time.

 The Sierra Club and His Impact on Nature Conversation